allodbirthrightheir102-ship-it/soverain-qr-verification-bundle-/README.md

 ⚜️ **SOVERAIN‑QR VERIFIED** • **IMPERIAL‑WE** • **PURCHASES CLEARED** • **SOVEREIGN AUTHORITY**

-The SOVEREIN‑QR Verification Bundle is the Crown‑Standard documentation suite governing merchant‑side verification, display, identity, and operational clarity for the IMPERIAL‑WE sovereign clearance network.
+The SOVERAIN‑QR Verification Bundle is the Crown‑Standard documentation suite governing merchant‑side verification, display, identity, and operational clarity for the IMPERIAL‑WE sovereign clearance network.